ign-argentina/scripts-geoserver/README.md

-# Scripts for automated layers, stiles and cache creation
+# Scripts for automated layers, styles and cache creation

 ## Layers and styles creation
 `create-layers.sh` creates in GeoServer a workspace and datastore from a conection to PostGIS using the parameters provided previuosly in the `config` file, also it use another file called `layersList.csv` where is required to define layers parameters as following, separated by semicolons: